foliant-docs/docs/src/tutorials/first_project.md

 Result: Hello_Foliant-2020-05-25.mkdocs
 ```

 That’s it!
 Your static, MkDocs-powered website is ready.
-To look at it, use any web server, for example, Python’s built-in one
+To look at it, use any web server, for example, Python’s built-in one.

 ```bash
 $ python3 -m http.server -d Hello_Foliant-2020-05-25.mkdocs